 This article is about an important concept in Abraham-Hicks’ account of the Law of Attraction: the 17-second (68-second) rule.

-KEYWORDS: 17-second rule, 68-second rule, Abraham-Hicks, activation, dominant thought, emotional energy, focusing, happiness, Law of Attraction, LOA, manifestation, point of attraction, re-activation.
+KEYWORDS: 17-second rule, 68-second rule, Abraham-Hicks, activating thoughts, beliefs, dominant thoughts, emotions, feelings, focusing, law of attraction, philosophy, point of attraction, psychology.

 First published Mon 24 Jan 2022; substantially revised Mon 9 May 2022 (Rev. 2).

 Abraham-Hicks mentions the 17-second rule many times in their workshops and lectures, and also in some of their books.

 So I will in this blog post try to outline how the 17-second rule (and the 68-second rule) works, and describe how we can deliberately use it in our attempts to achieve a more satisfying experience.

 A ‘Beamer’ of Energy

 According to Abraham-Hicks every single person is a “beamer” of energy.

 We are like light-houses that beam our thoughts and vibrations all around.
 Or we can think of ourselves as radio antennas which broadcast our thoughts as signals into the ether.